+1.2 Level of Integration:

-- 1.1 Audit of Integrated Management System: An audit of an organization's management system against two or more sets of audit criteria/standards conducted at the same time. - 1.2 Integrated Management System: A single management system managing multiple aspects of organizational performance to meet the requirements of more than one management standard, at a given level of integration (1.3).
-A management system may range from a combined system adding separate management systems for each set of audit criteria/standard, to an Integrated Management System, sharing in single system documentation, management system elements, and responsibilities.
+The level to which an organization uses one single management system to manage multiple aspects of organizational performance to meet the requirements of more than one management system standard/specification.
+The level of integration may range from a combined system adding separate management systems processes for each set of audit criteria/standard, to an Integrated Management System, sharing in single system documentation, management system elements, and responsibilities.